jasonstone20/LinuxTerminalGameEngine/README.md

 -----------------------
-The default controls for the movement of the player character are the cursur keys, cursor/number pad:
+The default controls for the movement of the player character are the cursor keys, cursor/number pad:

 Key Up: Up
 Key Down: Down